Luca Guadagnino

 Date of Birth: 10 August, 1971

 Luca Guadagnino is an Italian film director, producer, and screenwriter.
-He has directed the films The Protagonists, which he wrote; Melissa P., I Am Love, both of which he co-wrote; A Bigger Splash, Call Me by Your Name, the Suspiria (2018) remake, and Bones and All.
-Among the documentaries he has directed are The Making of Lotus and Salvatore: Shoemaker of Dreams.
+He has directed the films The Protagonists, which he wrote; Melissa P., I Am Love, both of which he co-wrote; A Bigger Splash, Call Me by Your Name, Suspiria (2018), Bones and All, Challengers, and Queer (2024).
+His work is known for its emotional complexity, often including themes of eroticism and settings in striking locations.
+He also directed the show We Are Who We Are, which he co-created and wrote for.
+Among the short films he has directed are The Staggering Girl and Fiori, Fiori, Fiori, the latter of which he also wrote; and among the documentaries he has directed are The Making of Lotus, Bertolucci on Bertolucci, and Salvatore: Shoemaker of Dreams.
+He also directed the music videos “Tell Me You Love Me” and “Toy Boy,” and advertisements for Fendi and Salvatore Ferragamo.
+He founded production company Frenesy Film Company.

 Luca was born in Palermo, Sicily, Italy, to a Sicilian/Italian father, Gino, from Canicattì, Province of Agrigento, and an Algerian mother, Alia Boutaher; his mother was said to have been raised in Casablanca, Morocco.
-He spent part of his childhood in Addis Ababa, Ethiopia, were his father worked as teacher.
+He spent part of his childhood in Addis Ababa, Ethiopia, where his father worked as teacher at a technical school.

 He has said: